 By 2002 the Defence Research and Development Organisation (DRDO) had developed a new prototype battle tank with a code name 'Tank-Ex' or "MBT-EX".
 This tank has been developed by integrating a modified low silhouette chassis of in-service T-72 tank and re-engineered turret of MBT-Arjun.
 The weight of this tank will be around 47 tons and the maximum road speed of about 60 Km/hr.
 The tank has undergone limited technical trials by DRDO only.
-It will be offered for trials to Army at an appropriate stage.
+It was to be offered for trials to Army at an appropriate stage.

 At every step, fate deals Karna a rotten hand, but also entices him to seek his destiny, his rightful place as the Warrior of the Sun.
 Karna (also known as Karnan) is one of the central figures in Hindu epic Mahabharata.
 He was the first son of Kunti, and was thus half brother to the Pandavas, and the eldest of them.
 Although Duryodhana of the Kauravas anoints him king of Anga, his role in the legend far exceeds the importance of a king.
 He fought for the Kauravas in the great battle at Kurukshetra.

 Karna refuses to surrender and continues fighting when his second curse takes effect and the wheel of his chariot gets stuck in the earth.
 Karna tries to free the wheel of his chariot and reminds Arjun that he cannot attack him since he is on foot.
 But Krishna instigates Arjun by saying that even Karna has broken rules of the war and he was the man who had called Draupadi a prostitute and led the attack against Abhimanyu.
 Arjun changes his mind after listening to Krishna and shoots an arrow.
-Karna faces the arrow that is about to kill him without fear and dies after the arrow severs his head from his body.
+Karna faced the arrow that was about to kill him without fear and died after the arrow severs his head from his body.